sveltekit-i18n/parsers/README.md

 ```

 ## Issues
-If you are facing some issues, create a ticket [here](https://github.com/sveltekit-i18n/lib/issues).
+If you are facing issues with some parser, create a ticket [here](https://github.com/sveltekit-i18n/lib/issues).